Optimization landscapes of variational quantum algorithms: Identification and Classification of Critical Points

 \section{Identification and Classification of Critical Points}

-In this section, we first establish a complete framework to study optimization landscapes of $F(U)$ in~(\ref{Uloss}) and $F(\boldsymbol{\theta})$ in~(\ref{fun1}) under Assumptions~\ref{assm1} and~\ref{assm2}, by deriving sufficient and necessary conditions to identify all critical points and to determine their types.
-Then, we illustrate how it works for the $M=1$ case, by obtaining analytical forms of critical points and proving the absence of FTs.
-It is worth noting that this framework is of practical importance in designing algorithmic optimizers, independent of whether these assumptions are satisfied or not.
+In this section, we first establish a complete framework to study optimization landscapes of $F(U)$ in~(\ref{Uloss}) and $F(\boldsymbol{\theta})$ in~(\ref{fun1}) under Assumptions~\ref{assm1} and~\ref{assm2}, by obtaining necessary and sufficient conditions to identify all critical points and to determine their types.
+Then, we illustrate how it works for the $M=1$ case, by deriving analytical forms of critical points and proving the absence of FTs.
+It is worth noting that this framework is of practical importance in designing algorithmic optimizers, independent of whether Assumptions~\ref{assm1} and~\ref{assm2} are satisfied or not.